Voyager-Two/coinflip-demo/readme.md

 - Ideally when the Bonus hits, it would be a more clear/exciting indicator
 - Table could be organized better
 - Backend coinflip logic could be less fragile
-- More animation so the game is more engaging
+- Animation so that the game is more engaging

 <img width="1309" alt="image" src="https://github.com/Voyager-Two/coinflip-demo/assets/3676208/ea4af7f9-7d94-44dc-b127-b2feb28b2395">